 In October 2019, we entered into an exclusivity agreement (the "Exclusivity Agreement") with BridgeBio Pharma LLC ("BridgeBio"), pursuant to which we issued 584,780 ordinary shares to BridgeBio in exchange for the grant of certain preemptive rights to the Company.
 In addition, we issued an additional 4,418,012 ordinary shares to BridgeBio for no additional consideration following the closing of the issuance and sale of an aggregate of 5,500,000 Series Seed preferred shares at a purchase price of \$10.00 per share, for an aggregate amount of approximately \$55.0 million in October 2019.
 These shares were valued at approximately \$8.5 million at the time of the transaction.
 In connection with these issuances, we entered into an information rights agreement with BridgeBio, pursuant to which we agreed to provide, upon BridgeBio's reasonable request, certain financial statements within specified time periods at the end of each fiscal year and fiscal quarter, for so long as BridgeBio continued to hold 5% or more of the fully-diluted equity of the Company.
 We also agreed, upon reasonable request by BridgeBio, to provide BridgeBio a statement with sufficient details as to permit BridgeBio to calculate its percentage equity ownership in the Company, for so long as BridgeBio continues to hold equity in the Company.
-Neil Kumar, who serves as a director on our Board, is the chief executive officer and a director of BridgeBio.
+Neil Kumar, who currently serves as a director on our Board, is the chief executive officer and a director of BridgeBio.
+In addition, Michael Henderson, a Class I director nominee for election to the Board at the Annual Meeting, is the chief business officer of BridgeBio and the chief executive officer of QED Therapeutics, Inc. ("QED"), an affiliate of BridgeBio.
 Prior to the completion of our initial public offering, BridgeBio owned more than five percent of our ordinary shares.